Credit Basics for Auto Loans

 7. Should I use a home equity loan instead of an auto loan?

-Home equity loans are a great alternative to auto loans.
-You can get a lower interest rate with a home equity loan than you can with an auto loan.
+Home equity loans are a great alternative to an auto loan.
+You can usually get a lower interest rate with a home equity loan than you can with an auto loan.
 What makes it even better is that the interest you pay on a home loan may be tax deductible.

 8. What does APR stand for and what does it mean?